 - I would like people to take them seriously and not assume that all allergy symptoms are equal.
 Just because you can eat it and only get a tummy ache, does not mean I can eat it without my throat swelling shut.
 So quit telling me to just be polite and eat it anyway!

-- For parent of the children who don't have allergies to be a little more compassionate to the children/parent who do.
+- For parents of the children who don't have allergies to be a little more compassionate to the children/parents who do.
 Imagine if you were in their shoes.
 Don't make things worse by being mean.
 Or complaining about what you can't send in your kids lunch.
 This can be a matter of life or death.